FFXIV Dark Knight Guide - Unleash the Power of Darkness!

 Grit – a toggle that significantly increases enmity generation.
 You want to always keep it on as the main tank.
 If you’re the off-tank, turn it off.
 It replaced the old tank stance system.

 Shadow Wall – a 10 seconds 30% damage reduction.
-It has a two minutes cooldown.
+It has two minutes of cooldown.

 Dark Mind – a 10 seconds buff that reduced the magic damage taken by 30%.
 It has a 60 seconds cooldown.